Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The initial oscillon as a kink-antikink pair

-Here, in order to improve the accuracy of the Taylor series based approach, we adopt an alternative way, i.e. we assume small values of the width $\sigma$.
-In this case, the Gaussian profile is even more localized around $x=0$, from which the series expansion approximation consequently applies in a even better way.
-The results for $\sigma=2$ and $A_0=0.30$, $0.60$ and $0.90$ appear in the Figure \ref{2D_sigma_10_B}, from which it is possible to see how accurate [both qualitatively and quantitatively] the results provided by the lumplike perturbation are.
-It is however important to reinforce that the corresponding final configurations dramatically depend on the values of $\sigma$ itself, see the results displayed in the Figure \ref{fig_s20} for $\sigma=20$, for instance.
-In this sense, we clarify that, when $\sigma=2$, the final structure solution is a short-lived (long-lived) centered pulse for $A_0=0.30$ ($A_0=0.60$), while it represents the scattering of a single antikink-kink pair (with a central pulse around the negative vacuum) for $A_0=0.90$ (i.e. multiple antikink-kink pairs were not observed).
+The results for $\sigma=2$ and $A_0=0.30$ and $0.90$ appear in Figure \ref{2D_sigma_10_B}.
+It is possible to see how accurate [both qualitatively and quantitatively] the solutions provided by the lumplike perturbation are.
+However, we reinforce that the final configurations depend on the values of $\sigma$, see the results depicted in Fig. \ref{fig_s20} for $\sigma=20$, for instance.
+In this sense, we clarify that, when $\sigma=2$, the final configuration for $A_0=0.30$ is a centered short-lived reminiscent oscillon.
+On the other hand, for $A_0=0.90$, the field decays into a composite structure formed by a single propagating antikink-kink pair and an oscillon around the negative vacuum.
+For small values of $\sigma$, multiple antikink-kink pairs were not observed.

-In all these cases, the original Gaussian perturbation was approached via a lumplike profile which was proposed as a static kink-antikink pair.
-The results obtained via the Gaussian configuration were then mimicked via those related to a kink-antikink interaction.
-We believe that such an approach contributes to the comprehension on the role played by the energy transfer mechanism in the formation of the final structures.
-In addition, the lumplike perturbation approach is expected to provide some insight about the occurrence of a fractal pattern which resembles that of a kink-antikink collision.
+In all cases above, the initial oscillon was approached by a lumplike profile constructed as a static kink-antikink pair.
+The results obtained from Eq. (\ref{ic}) were then mimicked via those related to a kink-antikink interaction.
+This mapping may contribute to the comprehension on the role played by the energy exchange during the formation of the final configurations.
+Moreover, the approximation based on the lumplike perturbation may provide some insight about the structure that resembles that of a kink-antikink collision.